 a recent certificate of title or deed to the property showing ownership

-25 copies of a concept plan delineating the proposed land use areas on the tract, the type and number of structures in each land use area, residential densities, routes of circulation for both vehicles and pedestrians, and other appropriate information such as prospective illustrations.
+25 copies of a concept plan (PDF) delineating the proposed land use areas on the tract, the type and number of structures in each land use area, residential densities, routes of circulation for both vehicles and pedestrians, and other appropriate information such as prospective illustrations.

 a development schedule indicating the approximate stages over which the development will be constructed.